 Eligibility & Information:

-- Must be a registered, full time student at Augsburg or St. Olaf with at least one year left on campus.
+- Must be a registered, full-time student at the following or at least one year left on campus:

 - Must be a sophomore or above